-We are limiting each prospective student to one guest, who must be indicated at the time of registration.
-Both the student and the guest will need to complete the Undergraduate Admissions Visitor Compact upon registration.
+Due to capacity limits, each prospective student is limited to one guest, who must be indicated at the time of registration.
+Both the student and the guest will need to affirm their vaccination status upon registration and complete an emailed symptom attestation one day before their tour.
 Guests not indicated at the time of registration will be unable to attend the tour.

-In-person tours begin on the steps of Low Memorial Library near the Alma Mater statue.
+In-person tours begin at a designated meeting place near College Walk.
 Tours will be occur rain or shine, so please plan your attire accordingly.
-As this is an outdoor-only tour, there are no public restrooms available.

 We will also continue to offer several virtual programming options, include information sessions, live virtual tours, student panels and chats, and other special events.
 You can explore our events calendar to see a full list of information sessions and tours, or to make a reservation.
 Tours and information sessions are not offered during University holidays, so please visit the website before making travel arrangements.

 Tours of Columbia's campus last one hour.
 All tours are conducted by current undergraduate students who are members of the Columbia Undergraduate Recruitment Committee.
 The tours provide a general overview of academic and student life at both Columbia College and Columbia Engineering and feature the guide’s personal anecdotes and experiences as a member of the undergraduate community.